Ricky-ZHUANG/drug-synergy-effect/RP.md

   - Kim 2 does not embed the knowledge of drug target and disease (they make it as a NLP inference task)
   - Before treatment gene expression is not helping

+Traditional methods of training synergy effect predictor are based on an assumption that data are sufficient for training models with generizability. ()

+However, it is ture that there exists some understudied tissues like (), in these tissues in vivo experiments are difficult to conduct, so there are not sufficient data for model training.

+To tackle the understudied tissues problem, researchers have been investigating different ways.
+Kim 1 manage to used transfer learning to transfer knowledge from data-rich tissue to understudied tissues.
+CancerGPT transform the original task to a natural language inference task and modify the model of GPT-2 and GPT-3 to generate answer of synergistic and antagonistic based on the knowledge encoded from tabular input of synergy data.
+LiYu leverage pre-trained models to extract biological and chemical information to obtain initial graph indicating the realtion across drugs, targets, and disease.
+Then through graph structure learning LiYu is able to obtain the refined graph representaton, and through self-training strategy this model is able to ou ter perform other baseline methods.

+## Limitation
+The aforementioned methods take solely the gene expression data before the treatment into account.
+However, () indicated that gene expression profile before treatment is not helping the drug response prediction.
+Additionally, experiment of LiYu dose not indocate a strong increse of performance using pre-trained models.
+And the performance of solely utilizing graph structure learning is not examined.

 ## Method